falcosecurity/falco-website/content/en/docs/rules/overriding.md

 {{% alert color="warning" %}}
 Note that when overriding existing lists, macro, or rule the order of the rule configuration files matters.
 For example if you append to an existing default rule, you must ensure your custom rules file (e.g. `/etc/falco/rules.d/custom-rules.yaml`) is loaded **after** the default rules file (`/etc/falco/falco_rules.yaml`).

-The load order can be configured from the command line using multiple `-r` parameters in the right order, directly inside the falco configuration file (`falco.yaml`) via  the `rules_file` section or through the official Helm chart, using the `falco.rulesFile` value.
+The load order can be configured from the command line using multiple `-r` parameters in the right order, directly inside the Falco configuration file (`falco.yaml`) via  the `rules_files` section or through the official Helm chart, using the `falco.rules_files` value.
 {{% /alert %}}

 To facilitate modifying existing lists, macros and rules Falco provides an `override` section that can be added to your custom rules file.
 Within the `override` section you can specify whether you want to `append` or `replace` information for the given rule, list or macro.